Attack-Resistant Federated Learning with Residual-based Reweighting: Experiments

 Table \ref{table:backdoor} summarizes the results of backdoor attacks.
 Our method is the highest in terms of accuracy on MNIST under both backdoor attack scenarios.
 Moreover, on the more challenging CIFAR-10 dataset, our algorithm is the only one that can defend the naive approach backdoor attack.
 In Figure \ref{fig: Attack success rate in CIFAR under different aggregation algorithms}, we plot the attack success rates over time under different aggregation algorithms except for FoolsGold because it completely fails in both main and backdoor tasks.
 Intuitively, backdoor attacks can easily succeed under FedAvg, and other baselines slow down the process but still reach high attack success rate into over 70\% within 100 rounds.
 Our algorithm effectively defends the attack and remains stable with 9.65\% attack success rate when being attacked continuously for 100 rounds.
 On the LOAN dataset, our method achieves higher accuracy 94.50\% (FedAvg 93.65\%) and 0.00\% attack success rate (FedAvg 99.71\%) under the naive approach attack after 100 rounds.
 Similarly, our method has 95.06\% accuracy (FedAvg 94.11\%) and 0.00\% attack success rate (FedAvg 98.96\%) under model replacement attacks after 100 rounds.
 Other baselines also have 0.00\% attack success rate in two attacking scenarios except FoolsGold, whose attack success rate is 99.96\% under the naive approach attack.

-It is also interesting to notice that all the baselines on the CIFAR-10 dataset for the naive backdoor attack approach while they perform fairly well on the MNIST dataset.
+It is also interesting to notice that all the baselines fail on the CIFAR-10 dataset for the naive backdoor attack approach while they perform fairly well on the MNIST dataset.
 This is because the model used for CIFAR-10 experiments, ResNet-18, is more complicated and has more parameters ($1000\times$) than the simple CNN used for the MNIST dataset.
-To explore the effect of complex models, we trained a ResNet-18 model on the MNIST dataset and performed the same backdoor attack on it.
-The results are shown in Figure \ref{fig:resnet_mnist} in the appendix.
-All the baselines fail to defend but our algorithm remains stable, which is similar with the result of CIFAR-10.
+To explore the effect of complex models, we also train a ResNet-18 model on the MNIST dataset and performed the same backdoor attack on it.
+The results are shown in Figure \ref{fig:resnet_mnist} except for FoolsGold because it completely fails in both main task (about 10.00\% accuracy) and backdoor task.
+The results are similar to the same model on the CIFAR-10 dataset.
+All the baselines fail to defend, but our algorithm remains stable.
 Besides, most baseline methods (FedAvg, Median, Trimmed Mean, and Repeated Median) are coordinate-wise operations, while our algorithm accumulates a weight for each model rather than each parameter.
 We believe the model-wise reweighting scheme preserves the structure of the parameters and can perceive higher-level information.